HydrologyFrankfurt/ReWaterGAP/docs/user_guide/tutorials.rst

 .. figure:: ../images/getting_started/tutorials/restart_options_standard_run.png

-To find more information on restart options find a tutorial on how to save and restart WaterGAP :ref:`here <restart_from_saved_state>`
+To find more information on restart options find a tutorial on how to save and restart WaterGAP :ref:`here <restart_from_saved_state>`.

 **2.4) Simulation Period Options**